 Some cases may qualify for on-line payments.
 If you have an existing payment plan or are paying a civil traffic citation in full (all charges on citation) on or before your court date you may be able to pay at www.azcourtpay.com.
 An additional fee is charged by the vendor for this service.

-To pay a case that has already been sentenced you can only retrieve the case using your case number.
+To pay a case that has already been sentenced you can retrieve the case using your case number or citation number.
 When entering your case number do not use the M1149 portion of the case number.
 Use only the portion of the case number beginning with the 2 letter code then the remaining digits.
+Your citation number is the number stamped in the upper left-hand corner of your ticket.

 PLEASE NOTE: If you are on a payment contract and choose to pay on-line you must add the convenience fee to the minimum monthly payment in order satisfy your contract obligation.
 The convenience fee does not come to the court and is not included when determining if your minimum monthly payment has been paid.